Akshaykhanna111/Clustering-Project/README.md

 #### Analysis of Products

 - Studied distribution, summary statistics, and outliers for each product across Region and Channel groups.
+- Channel seems to largely dictating the variance in distribution across groups for following products - Fresh, Milk, Grocery, and Detergent Paper
 - Identified key findings related to product distributions and correlations.

 ### Dimensionality Reduction